Simonwtaylor/Agile-Development-Tool/README.md

 # Agile Development Tool

 This tool has been created to enable developers to work and collaborate in an agile, real-time environment.
+Users will be able to chat and plan sprints with a focus on clarity and communication.

 ## Task API:
 ### Task Items: